Battle of Kapyong: Night battle

+At about 24:00, 6 Platoon headquarters and the remaining sections ran out of ammunition and were ordered to fix bayonets and defend their positions.
+One of the 6 Platoon sergeants during the thick of the action "hurled his bayoneted rifle like a spear when his ammunition gave out."

 Meanwhile, Lt.
-Hub Gray of B Company detected a battalion sized PVA force of about 500 men climbing silently through the ravine access south of the B Company position.
+Hub Gray of B Company detected a full battalion sized PVA force of about 500 men climbing silently through the ravine access south of the B Company position.
 This force assembled quietly without the usual PVA bugle and sound signals, and then moved en masse toward Stone's battalion headquarters, apparently according to a preconceived plan of attack.
 Lilley of B Company warned Stone of the impending assault, and Stone himself assumed command of the HQ combat forces for this engagement.
-Twelve M3 Half-tracks from Mortar Platoon had already been positioned there by Stone before the battle, each armed with a .50-calibre and a .30-calibre machine gun.
-Stone held fire until the PVA broke through the tree-line just 40 m from their front.
+Twelve M3 Half-tracks from Mortar Platoon had already been positioned there by Stone before the battle, each armed with a .50-calibre and a .30-calibre Browning machine gun.
+Stone held fire until the PVA broke through the tree-line and advanced to just 40 m from their front.
 The assembled defenders opened fire with machine guns and with mortars at their minimum engagement distance.
 The PVA suffered severe casualties and the assault was beaten off.
 During the height of this battle for the 2 PPCLI HQ, the rear platoon of A Company to the north of B Company opened fire with their Vickers medium machine guns in support of Stone's position.
 Stone contacted the A Company second-in-command and rejoined, "Stop your firing...we can take care of ourselves.
 Save your ammunition, you're going to need it."
 The PVA's next plan of attack would focus on areas where the 2 PPCLI heavy machine guns were not a factor in defence.

 Shortly after the second major assault on B Company was repelled, another large PVA assault force was detected fording the Kapyong Valley river in the bright moonlight, some 2000 feet beneath the Kapyong summit height and about 800 metres distant.
-The 2 PCCLI .50 calibre Browning heavy machine guns were concentrated on this body of soldiers, and 71 bodies were counted on the banks of the river the following day.
+The 2 PPCLI .50 calibre heavy machine guns were concentrated on this body of soldiers, and 71 bodies were counted on the banks of the river the following day.